selfportrait1.jpg

 Bio

-Christine Rabenold is a Chicago-based artist and an Associate Professor of Art at North Central College.
+Christine Rabenold is a Chicago-based artist and a Professor of Art at North Central College.
 She served as the Coordinator of the Art Department from 2013 to 2017 and as the Chair of Art and Design from 2017 to 2022.
 Additionally, she was the Student Gallery Director from 2009 to 2019.
 Christine teaches a variety of courses, including ceramics, sculpture, three-dimensional design, advanced studies, and senior planning and exhibition capstone.
 She also co-led a December Abroad Seminar Course, Art and Memory in Italy, with Classics professor Michael de Brauw from 2014 to 2018.

 Christine earned her Bachelor of Fine Arts degree from Tyler School of Art/Temple University and her Master of Fine Arts degree from the School of the Art Institute of Chicago.
 She was born in Lehighton, Pennsylvania.